wireapp/wire-webapp/docs/library-publishing.md

 ### Version not incrementing
 - Check commit messages use conventional commit format
 - Run `yarn release:dry-run` to preview changes
-- Ensure commits are on `main` branch
+- Ensure commits are on the `dev` branch before triggering the workflow

+### Release PR not created
+- The workflow skips PR creation if no version changes are detected
+- Verify new conventional commits exist since the last release tag

 ### Publish fails
+- Verify the merged PR has the `publish-to-npm` label
 - Verify `NPM_TOKEN` secret is set in GitHub
 - Check npm package permissions
 - Review workflow logs in GitHub Actions

 ### Want to skip a release
-- Add `[skip ci]` to commit message
-- Or manually increment version in affected `package.json` files
+- Simply don't trigger the release workflow
+- Or close the release PR without merging

 ## Manual Release (Emergency)